easoplee/pybullet_playground/README.md

 - Cannot simply crop the top of the image to get rid of the EE being captured.
 This will interfere with the point cloud registration.

 ### TODO/ideas:
+- [x] Combine the partial scene mapping with self-model
-- Scene probing at more locations
+- [-] Scene probing at more locations
-- Better robot trajectory: to optimize the trajectory to collect the least amount of point clouds to cover the scene.
+- [x] Better robot trajectory: to optimize the trajectory to collect the least amount of point clouds to cover the scene.
     - Only record pc when "important" information pops up: how?

+## About

 ### Scene Probing